developer-onizuka/Ingress_gateway/README.md

 This repogitory is a summary of the blog at the URL below:
 - https://medium.com/@zhaohuabing/which-one-is-the-right-choice-for-the-ingress-gateway-of-your-service-mesh-21a280d4a29c

 We can use kubernetes at the combination among {Kube-Proxy, Sidecar Proxy}, {ClusteIP, NodePort, LoadBalancer} and {Ingress, Ingress Gateway, API Gateway, don't use anything}.
+But this blog said "an API gateway and a sidecar proxy are used as the ingress gateway of the service mesh.
+Since the API Gateway already has the function of a layer 7 gateway, the sidecar proxy behind it only needs to provide the routing capability of the Istio VirtualService resource and doesn’t need to provide the capability of the Istio Gateway resource."

 # 1. Proxy
 |  | Function |